pip-services/pip-services-docs/content/en/net/commons/errors/_index.md

 gitUrl: "https://github.com/pip-services3-dotnet/pip-services3-commons-dotnet"
 description: >

     Portable and localizable Exceptions classes.
-Each Exception has a unique string code and details array (which can be used for creating localized strings), in addition to a description and stack trace .
+Each Exception has a unique string code and detail array (which can be used for creating localized strings), in addition to a description and stack trace .